Head injury is continually a topic that provokes much debate

-athletics at the institutional level.
+It is our goal to provide the highest level of care possible to all of our student-athletes.
+It is especially vital to uphold this standard when managing the care of the head injured student-athlete because failure to do so may result in catastrophic consequences.
 Connecticut College Sports Medicine has developed a concussion management plan for the care of athletes with suspected head injury that is in agreement with current sports medicine best practices.
 A copy of our Concussion Management Plan may be obtained by members of the College community upon request.
-It is our goal to provide the highest level of care possible to all of our student-athletes.

 What is a Concussion?